-A Gripper firmware update is required to use your Vacuum Gripper with the I/O Coupling.
-Make sure you have the GV1-2.0.2 version installed, or the latest.
+A Gripper firmware update may be required to use your Vacuum Gripper with the I/O Coupling.
+Make sure you have the GV1-2.0.2 version installed, or higher.

 - 1. Connect the Vacuum Gripper to your computer via the I/O Coupling using the USB cable. - 2.
 Run the Robotiq User Interface (RUI) to update the firmware.